Retirement Calculator – Plan Your Financial Freedom & Secure Future

 Proven Strategies for Retirement Success:

-• Start Early, Even Small – A 25-year-old saving $200/month will have more at 65 than a 35-year-old saving $400/month
+• Start Early, Even Small – A 25-year-old saving $200/month will have more at 65 than a 35-year-old saving $400/month due to compound interest

-• Automate Everything – Set up automatic transfers to remove the temptation to skip contributions
+• Automate Everything – Set up automatic transfers to remove the temptation to skip contributions for savings for retirement

-• Increase Contributions Annually – Boost savings rate by 1-2% each year or with every raise
+• Increase Contributions Annually – Boost savings rate by 1-2% each year or with every raise to accelerate how much will my retirement grow

-• Diversify Your Portfolio – Don't put all retirement eggs in one basket; spread risk across asset classes
+• Diversify Your Portfolio – Don't put all retirement eggs in one basket; spread risk across asset classes for better retirement portfolio calculator results

-• Monitor and Adjust – Review your retirement plan annually and adjust for life changes
+• Monitor and Adjust – Review your retirement plan annually and adjust for life changes using our retirement tracker

-• Consider Tax-Advantaged Accounts – Maximize IRA contributions and take advantage of employer matching
+• Consider Tax-Advantaged Accounts – Maximize IRA contributions and take advantage of employer matching in your retirement account calculator

-Expected Investment Returns Reference - 2025 Expectations
+Expected Investment Returns Reference – 2025 Projections

 Asset ClassConservativeModerateAggressive